October Reading Wrap-Up 🎃📚

 BCW Book Club

-The novel opens with an arresting encounter between Jake and Mariko, whose chance meeting at Kansai International Airport quickly leads to a chilling discovery: both knew someone who died under the same strange circumstances.
+The novel opens with an arresting encounter between Jake and Mariko.
+Their chance meeting at Kansai International Airport quickly leads to a chilling discovery: both knew someone who died under the same strange circumstances.
 Their search for answers sets the stage for a story that blends mystery, gothic horror, and lyrical prose.

-Told through alternating chapters, Jake’s investigations and the mysterious woman’s pursuit of her next victim.
+Told through alternating chapters, Jake’s investigations unfold alongside the mysterious woman’s pursuit of her next victim.
 The structure is intriguing but ultimately repetitive.
-Each testimony Jake uncovers reads like a disconnected short story, which slows the pace and drains the early tension.
-Despite the atmospheric writing and strong concept, the narrative becomes uneven, with character depth and motivation left frustratingly vague.
+Each testimony Jake uncovers reads like a disconnected short story.
+This slows the pace and drains the early tension.
+Despite the atmospheric writing and strong concept, the narrative becomes uneven.
+Character depth and motivation remain frustratingly vague.

-The stylistic choice to forgo quotation marks adds confusion, and the ending, though conclusive, lacks the emotional and thematic impact the premise promises.
+The stylistic choice to forgo quotation marks adds confusion.
+The ending, though conclusive, lacks the emotional and thematic impact the premise promises.

 Overall, while beautifully written and conceptually compelling, this novel’s pacing and repetitiveness make it more admirable than immersive.
 Fans of literary gothic horror may appreciate its tone, but it fell short for me.